spectrocloud/librarium/content/docs/00-release-notes.md

   * RBAC with a developer-centric view.
   * System scope resource quota.
   * System Scope Cluster groups to host Sandbox clusters.
   * Out-of-the-box application profiles and applications deployment with Sandbox Clusters.
+     * Data Base services such as MongoDB, Redis, PostgreSQL

 * The Palette [Native Edge](/clusters/edge/native) architecture, an instance of Palette Edge Distribution based on the desired version of Operating System-Kubernetes installed natively onto the edge devices.
 All the Day 1 and Day 2 Operations starting from Installation to Scaling, Upgrades, and Reconfigurations, will be managed by the Palette Console.